 The Burton Barracuda is a a great choice for anyone who lives for surfy slashy directional powder riding and also surfing good soft morning groomers after the powder stoke is gone.
+For 2017 it’s RIP so look to boards like the Burton Landlord or Branch Manager if you want a Burton board for Powder.

 The 2015 Burton Barracuda added squeeze box core profiling which means it’s thinner in some places and thicker in others to give the board a more natural flex when the bindings are on.
 So squeeze box tech isn’t as noticeable with a Powder/Freeride board like it is with the Barracuda as it is with a board like the Burton Process Flying V. So it does have a better flex and a little better ride but it’s still pretty similar to the 2014 Barracuda and the same review still stands.